yanniskatsaros/yanniskatsaros/README.md

 ### Hey there 👋

-My name is Yannis Katsaros, I'm a data scientist and engineer from Athens, Greece living in San Antonio, TX.
-I'm currently working as a Data Scientist at H-E-B and working on a Masters in Data Science from Johns Hopkins University.
+My name is Yannis Katsaros, I'm a data scientist and engineer from Athens, Greece.
+I'm currently working as a Data Engineer and Scientist and working on a Masters in Data Science from Johns Hopkins University.
 In my free time, I enjoy working out, traveling with my wife, programming, listening to music/podcasts, reading, and learning.
 If you'd like to get in touch, please feel free to reach out by email or you can contact me on Twitter or LinkedIn.

 <div align="center">
   <a href="mailto:yannis@katsaros.io">